About the Book

 About the Editor:

-Dao X. Tran is the managing editor of the Voice of Witness oral history book series.
+Dao X. Tran is the former managing editor of the Voice of Witness oral history book series.
 Before joining Voice of Witness, Dao was a senior editor at Haymarket Books and a freelance book editor.
 She co-edited 101 Changemakers: Rebels and Radicals Who Changed US History.
 Born in Mỹ Tho, Dao was a youth and community organizer in Philadelphia and has been politically active in Providence and New York City, most recently focused on equity in public education.